mauryaganesh/SearchAnthing/README.md

 # SearchAnthing
-A web application that is used for local searching services like Domestic Help Services, Packers and Movers.
+A web application user interface that is used for local searching services like Domestic Help Services, Packers and Movers.